Workouts, Where Oh Where To Go?

 Workouts are not the appropriate term describing what I teach my clients.
 I prefer the term training.
 Yet, for the illustration purpose of this article, I’ll resort to using the term workouts.

 For many of us, hitting the gym is not an option because of time constraints, lack of motivation, or a combination of both, if the pandemic has taught us that home workouts can be effective hitting the gym.
 Yet, which is better for our bodies?
-In this article, we’ll compare home workouts versus gym workouts to help you decide which is best for you.
+This article will compare home and gym workouts to help you decide which is best for you.

-The most crucial factor in your workout, whether at the gym or home, is consistency and dedication.
+Consistency and dedication are the most crucial factors in your workout, whether at the gym or at home.
 You will set yourself up for failure if you do not commit to your fitness journey.

 Workouts, The Benefits of staying At Home